An orangey cocktail named Beets 'N' Cream

 Advertising

-Whether you abstain from alcohol year-round, or simply cannot stop talking about Dry January at the beginning of every year, nonalcoholic cocktails—sometimes sectioned on menus as “zero-ABV,” “spirit-free,” “mock-” or “soft cocktails”—have almost reached ubiquity in NYC.
+Whether you abstain from alcohol year-round or simply committed to the month-long run that is Dry January, nonalcoholic cocktails—sometimes sectioned on menus as “zero-ABV,” “spirit-free,” “mock-” or “soft cocktails”—have almost reached ubiquity at NYC bars

 Many otherwise buzzy new openings will offer some dedicated boozeless option, and a few of our most beloved, established drinking destinations continue to craft their un-tipsy sips, too.
-These are the best places in town to grab a drink, dry or otherwise, from now through next December and beyond.
+These are the best places in town to grab a drink, dry or otherwise.

 NYC's best spots for nonalcoholic cocktails